OrangeKami/T3A2-A/README.md

       <h4><u>ICE score automatic calculation</u></h4>
       As Francois, Head of Growth Marketing B2B, I want to have a tool to calculate ICE scores automatically, so I can use these scores for my decision-making process.
     </td>
     <td>“At the moment, we manually calculate ICE scores to help my process of decision-making on prioritization.
-It’ll be good to make the calculation automatically.” – Francois</td>
+It’ll be good to automate the calculation.” – Francois</td>
   </tr>
   </tr>
     <tr>